cetzz/test_LN/README.md

 - Endpoints:
 The parameters are `id` (number) and `amount` (page).

     `/films/` --get all the films resources, divided by pages of ten.
     `/films/?page={page}` --get the specified page. - requires: page `/films/{id}/` --get an individual film by its ID. - requires: id

    Attributes:
-    The attributes are identical to SWAPI's, but with an id added Search fields:
+    The attributes are identical to SWAPI's, but with an id added

-    `name`
-    `model`
+   Search fields:
+    `title`

 ## Testing
    There is not a lot to test in this API.
 But the most failsafe way to test if it works or not is to use the /init/ endpoint, as it interacts with almost everything at the same time.
    If /init/ is working correctly, nothing should stop working.
 ## Can I look at the code and use it?

 If you find something useful, sure!
 The proyect was made as a test, so the API is an open source proyect.